Warning: parse_url() expects parameter 1 to be string, array given in

 2006

-The organization’s largest project to-date, the Edwards Eagle River Restoration [Link?
-See 2015], is undertaken to narrow and deepen the Eagle River upstream of the Hillcrest Drive Bridge in Edwards, in an effort to reduce rising stream temperatures.
+The organization’s largest project to-date, the Edwards Eagle River Restoration Project, is undertaken to narrow and deepen the Eagle River upstream of the Hillcrest Drive Bridge in Edwards, in an effort to reduce rising stream temperatures.

 2008